laravel/docs/cashier-paddle.md

 <a name="prices"></a>
 ## Prices

-One of the nice things about Paddle is that you can customize prices per currency.
-This allows you to set up different prices for different countries.
-Cashier Paddle comes with the ability to retrieve the prices for products:
+Paddle allows you to customize prices per currency, essentially allowing you to configure different prices for different countries.
+Cashier Paddle allows you to retrieve all of the prices for a given product using the `productPrices` method:

     use Laravel\Paddle\Cashier;